kitnil/awesome/README.md

 ## Python

+- [subdl](https://github.com/alexanderwink/subdl) - subdl - command-line tool to download subtitles from opensubtitles.org  Official support for subdl seems to have been dropped.
+This site is intended for the future use of subdl with community driven support.
+- [pyt](https://github.com/python-security/pyt) - A Static Analysis Tool for Detecting Security Vulnerabilities in Python Web Applications
+- [twitchy](https://github.com/BasioMeusPuga/twitchy) - CLI streamlink wrapper for twitch.tv
 - [termdown](https://github.com/trehn/termdown) - Countdown timer and stopwatch in your terminal
 - [polymorphable](https://github.com/makrohn/polymorphable) - A total conversion, orthographic game based on Clint Bellanger's FLARE
 - [pulseeffects](https://github.com/wwmm/pulseeffects) - Limiter, compressor, reverberation, equalizer and auto volume effects for Pulseaudio applications